JamesCalebWay/JamesCalebWay.github.io/project3.md

 ![No accept](images/Castle of Conquest/Do not accept.png)
 Fig 2.
 Do not accept quest

-If you do accept the quest then you will start battle (Fig 3).
+If the play accepts the quest then they will start battle (Fig 3).

 ![Accept](images/Castle of Conquest/Does accept.png)
 Fig 3.
 Accept quest and start battle

-Once an enemy is defeated you will be asked if you would like to continue (Fig 4).
+Once an enemy is defeated the player will be asked if they would like to continue (Fig 4).

 ![Defeat Enemy](images/Castle of Conquest/Defeat Enemy.png)
 Fig 4.
 Defeat Enemy

-The player starts the game out with 5 health potions and will be promted to use after each attack.
-Through defeating enemies the player will be granted one heath potion.
+The player starts the game out with 5 health potions and will be promted to use one after each attack.
+Defeating enemies will grant the player one heath potion.
 After running out of potions the player will be asked if they would like to continue the game (Fig 5.)

 ![No Potions](images/Castle of Conquest/No health potions.png)
 Fig 5.
 No more potions prompt